sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Society.md

 -   #### Diversity of India
     -   2015: Describe any four cultural elements of diversity in India and rate their relative significance in building a national identity.
 [Types of diversity and their significance (Any 4 cultural elements of India which can be defended with examples]
         -   1. Religious, Linguistic, Cultural (festival, monuments), Racial
-    -   2020: Customs and traditions suppress reason leading to obscurantism. #### Do you agree? #readagain
+    -   2020: Customs and traditions suppress reason leading to obscurantism. #### Do you agree?
         -   1. Negative:
             1. Tribal in **Odisha** getting **branded by hot iron rods** on stomach as a **cure to Tuberculosis** - later died
             2. **Eating more** during pregnancy will lead to **girl child**